hariclerry/mediawiki/tests/playwright/Report.md

 ![Screenshot](evaluation-chart.png)

-The above visualised chart represents data that was collected by running mediawiki/core tests in WebdriverIO and Playwright.
+The above visualized chart represents data that was collected by running mediawiki/core tests in WebdriverIO and Playwright.
 A total of 10 tests were run using both frameworks on [Github Actions](https://docs.github.com/en/actions) platform.

 The tests were run 40 times in both frameworks to ascertain stability and reliability.
 No flakiness and failures were encountered during the tests run.
 As shown above, there is consistency in time when the tests were run in WebdriverIO and Playwright.